hydra3333/Pi4CC/README.md

      * `This server_name` it's best to enter the hostname of the Pi here (I use Pi4CC), it will be used as the Apache2 website name
      * `This server_alias (will become a Virtual Folder within the website)` recommend leave it as `mp4library` ... it will be used as the top-level folder name on your external USB3 hard drive, so put your media files there
-     * `Designate the mount point for the USB3 external hard drive`
+     * `Designate the mount point for the USB3 external hard drive` it's a "virtual" place used everywhere to access the top level of the USB3 external hard drive when mounted
      * `This server_name` it's best to enter the hostname of the Pi therehere